SilviuGC/Coronavirus-Alert-RO/README.md

 __Disclaimer!__

 THE PROGRAM DOES NOT WORK ANYMORE, since I closed the Google Maps API billing account.
 This means the batch servers don't work either.
-You could probably replace the current map API key with the one from the old HTML and access the program through the main HTML.
+You can, however, replace the current map API key with the one from the old HTML and access the program through the main HTML.

 Coronavirus Alert RO was made for the "West University Of Timisoara", for the discipline "Web Technologies".